2021 - 2022 Catalog

 Syllabus (Syllabi): A guide identifying the specific requirements for a particular course.
 Students usually receive a syllabus from the instructor at the beginning of each credit course.

-Transfer courses: Courses that are designed to transfer to other colleges and universities.
-Students need to consult with a registration advisor or check on the Transfer Services/Articulation and University Relations Web site about the transferability of specific courses.
+Transfer Courses: Courses that are designed to transfer to other colleges and universities.
+Students need to consult with a Dallas College campus Transfer Liaison about the transferability of specific courses.
 Because a course will transfer does not mean it will apply toward a specific major or degree at a four-year college or university.
-For more transfer information, please visit https://www.EastfieldCollege.edu/services/academic-support/transfer-services/pages/default.aspx/a>.
+Visit the Transfer Students website at https://www.dallascollege.edu/services/academic-support/transfer-students/pages/default.aspx.

 TSI: Texas Success Initiative; See TSI and Assessment.

 Withdrawal: The act of ending enrollment in classes.
 A student withdrawing must go through a formal procedure.
-See the Academic Calendar in this catalog or in the college class schedule for the "Last Day to Withdraw".
+Refer to the Academic Calendar for the "Last Day to Withdraw".
 Effective Fall 2004, students may have to pay a higher rate of tuition for the third or more times they attempt a course.
-Visit the Third Course Attempt Web pages at https://www.EastfieldCollege.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
+Learn more about Third Attempt Courses at https://www.dallascollege.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
 It is the student's responsibility to officially withdraw by the appropriate date.
 Any future retake of that course may result in a higher rate of tuition.